 \subsection{Gaussian Projected Filtering Distribution}

-The Gaussian projected filtering distribution is an approximation of the true filtering which leads to a filter which is Gaussian.
-It is defined by the following steps: (i) taking input Gaussian at time $n$ as $\law(v_n)$ and pushing this measure forward under \eqref{eq:recall} to find a (typically non-Gaussian) measure for $\law(\hv_{n+1},\hy_{n+1})$; (ii) projecting this joint measure onto the nearest Gaussian (in a sense that we will make precise); (iii) then finally conditioning this Gaussian on the data $\yd_{n+1}$ to find output Gaussian at time $n+1.$ We note that conditioning a Gaussian random variable on linear functionals of the random variable returns another Gaussian.
+The \emph{Gaussian projected filter} gives a Gaussian approximation of the true filtering distribution.
+It is defined by the following three steps: \begin{itemize} \item (i) taking input Gaussian at time $n$ as $\law(v_n)$ and pushing this measure forward under \eqref{eq:recall} to find (typically non-Gaussian) measure $\law(\hv_{n+1},\hy_{n+1})$; \item (ii) projecting this joint measure onto the nearest Gaussian (in a sense that we will make precise); \item (iii) conditioning this Gaussian on the data $\yd_{n+1}$ to find output Gaussian at time $n+1.$ \end{itemize} We note that conditioning a Gaussian random variable on linear functionals of the random variable returns another Gaussian.
 Thus the algorithm maps Gaussians to Gaussians.
-The resulting approximation of the filtering distribution plays an important role in motivating the mean field maps, introduced in Section \ref{ssec:MFM}, whose particle approximations lead to various ensemble Kalman methods.
+The resulting approximation of the filtering distribution plays an important role in motivating the mean field maps, introduced in Subection \ref{ssec:MFM}, that underly ensemble Kalman methods.
 It is also of interest as a method in its own right.

 In what follows in this subsection we introduce the Gaussian projected approximation to the evolution \eqref{eq:fm}.
-In the case where $\Psi(\cdot)$ and $h(\cdot)$ are linear the resulting formulae deliver exact solutions of the filtering cycle \eqref{eq:fm}, leading to the Kalman filter as derived in Subsection \ref{sssec:2}.
-The Gaussian projected filter leads to a derivation of the Kalman gain \eqref{eq:Kalman_gain}, beyond the linear Gaussian setting; an alternative derivation, using the minimum variance approach, may be found in Appendix C, Subsection \ref{ssec:TM_MVA}.
+In the case where $\Psi(\cdot)$ and $h(\cdot)$ are linear the resulting formulae deliver exact solutions of the filtering cycle \eqref{eq:fm}, leading to the Kalman filter as given in Example \ref{ex:sssec:2}.
+The Gaussian projected filter also leads to a derivation of the Kalman gain \eqref{eq:Kalman_gain}, beyond the linear Gaussian setting; an alternative derivation, using the minimum variance approach, may be found in Appendix C, Subsection \ref{ssec:TM_MVA}.